How to Reset Your Mindset When You’re Feeling Stuck

 Small wins build up over time, helping you move forward and regain a sense of control.

-4. Shift Your Perspective with Gratitude
+4. Shift Your Energy with Gratitude

 When you focus only on what’s wrong, it reinforces feelings of being stuck.
 A gratitude practice helps you see possibilities instead of limitations.